This is Ettelbruck !!

 The city of Ettelbruck on things to see: https://ettelbruck.lu/visiteur/hebergements/carte-interactive/

 There you go a short ans sassy introduction to Ettelbruck in lovely Luxembourg.
 Another spot on the world map , and a nice quant experience to remember for years to come.
-Hope you enjoy the post folks.
+Again, hope you enjoy the post on this is Ettelbruck !! as I.